 The accuracy of numerical solutions and experimental results is an essential element of the research presented in our publications.
 To the best of their ability, authors should ensure the credibility and reproducibility of the numerical aspects of any simulation results being reported, and sufficient information should be available for readers to independently assess the statistical confidence of results presented in AIAA journal articles.
 Further guidance can be found in the Editorial Policy Statement on Numerical and Experimental Accuracy.

 AIAA member subscriptions may be purchased only by individual AIAA members for their personal use.
-Members may purchase subscriptions to any of AIAA's technical journals:
+Members may purchase subscriptions to any of AIAA's online technical journals:

-- AIAA Journal (online only)
+- AIAA Journal

-- Journal of Aerospace Information Systems (online only)
+- Journal of Aerospace Information Systems

-- Journal of Air Transportation (online only)
+- Journal of Air Transportation

 - Journal of Aircraft